dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-mqtt.md

 ### Communication using TLS

-To configure communication using TLS, ensure that the MQTT broker (e.g. mosquitto) is configured to support certificates and provide the `caCert`, `clientCert`, `clientKey` metadata in the component configuration.
+To configure communication using TLS, ensure that the MQTT broker (for example, mosquitto) is configured to support certificates and provide the `caCert`, `clientCert`, `clientKey` metadata in the component configuration.
 For example:

 ```yaml
 apiVersion: dapr.io/v1alpha1